-Here’s your best weekend breakfast and this ricotta pancakes recipe is my go-to pancake recipe, gorgeous every time fluffy, light and totally fail-proof.
+Here's your best weekend breakfast and this ricotta pancakes recipe is my go-to pancake recipe, it is gorgeous every time fluffy, light and totally fail-proof.
 Whip up a batch of fluffy, soft and moist ricotta pancakes for breakfast this weekend that are no more difficult to make than your average pancake recipe!

 I have the perfect fluffy pancakes recipe for you right here: ricotta pancakes topped with pineapple and rum and a touch of honey and butter.
 Mmmmm, yes, I know you are drooling right now.
 We have made these again over the Easter period and they were such winners!

 This is not your ordinary breakfast food, but this delicious easy pancake recipe will surely be the highlight of any morning!
 Ricotta pancakes are one of our favourite breakfast foods.

 I usually make these for my kids on Saturday or Sunday mornings before they get started with classes, swimming and martial arts as some weekends are crazier than weekdays.
 We do make these sometimes during the week too and since my husband is the one that gets up to make the breakfasts, I prepare the batter in the evening and keep it refrigerated until the next morning when it will be a 10 min job.

 Of course, we change the toppings almost every time and to me, the topping makes any pancake even more exciting.
 This simple pancake recipe is amazing every time since it is so easy and quick to make not to mention that it is a pretty healthy pancake recipe too with a higher protein content than you would expect to get from pancakes in general.